 Call for Papers

 Victorian Network is an open-access, MLA-indexed, peer-reviewed journal dedicated to publishing and promoting the best work across the broad field of Victorian Studies by postgraduate students and early career academics.
-We are delighted to announce that our fourteenth issue (2021) on the theme of “Victorian Ecologies” will be guest edited by Elizabeth Miller (UC Davis).
+We are delighted to announce that our sixteenth issue (2024) will be on the theme of “Victorian Pedagogy” guest edited by Kevin A. Morrison.

 We invite submissions of approximately 7,000 words on any aspect of the theme.
 Possible topics include, but are by no means limited to:

 All submissions should conform to MHRA house style and the in-house submission guidelines.
-Submissions should be received by 28 February 2021.
+Submissions should be received by 3 March 2024 through our website.